 Ghost stories can pass on moral and safety messages.
 They warned the unwary and children away from dangerous places: Kent’s Cavern had its malicious pixies; while the execution site at Gallows Gate was beyond the community, the refuge of exiles, and so the haunt of human undesirables.
 Another theory is that ghost stories were spread to keep people indoors at night while smugglers carried out their illicit business – note the legend of the lanes of Maidencombe haunted by Springheel Jack, the vicious spectre first described in London in 1837.

 A further Gothic morality lesson concerns Matilda whose spectre roams Daddyhole Plain.
 In a fit of jealous anger she was said to have sold her soul – Daddy being another name for the Devil.
 Yet, again, the popular 1796 novel ‘The Monk: A Romance’ also has a Matilda who similarly gives up her soul.
 More recently, we have Lilly Langtree haunting a house in Lower Warberry Road, the site of her supposed affair with Edward VII.
 Supporting the theory of this as an imported tale, the same unearthly visitation occurs in Bournemouth and in several houses in London.
-Notably, the usual rules of supernatural infestation seem to have been broken in all these places – for from being hopelessly in love with her royal paramour, Lilly (pictured right) also had dalliances with a range of other men, died in Monaco and was buried in Jersey.
+Notably, the usual rules of supernatural infestation seem to have been broken in all these places – for from being hopelessly in love with her royal paramour, Lilly (pictured below) also had dalliances with a range of other men, died in Monaco and was buried in Jersey.

 Distortion and misremembering effects many local legends.
 For example, in 1588 Torre Abbey‘s Spanish Barn acquired its name after 397 Spanish sailors were imprisoned there.
 The prisoners were quickly sent out of the Bay, but myths about their stay emerged as memory of the event faded.
 One story tells that in Upton “the blood of the Spaniards ran like water… the spirits of the slaughtered Spaniards visit the spot”.
 Yet, while the Barn was certainly overcrowded, and around 15 Spaniards perished, the prisoners were too valuable not to be ransomed.